SO-Close-Vote-Reviewers/socvr-website-content/pages/faq.md

 14. <a id="GEfM-no-boom"></a>Do not post feedback on success (or failure) of a cv-pls request.
 (I.e., no "boom"ing.)
 15. <a id="GEfM-no-requests-youre-involved"></a>Do not request action on a post that you have asked or answered, or for an edit which you have made.
 16. <a id="GEfM-no-retag-so-can-hammer"></a>Do not request to re-tag a post so you can use your dupe-hammer.
-17. <a id="GEfM-no-mod-ping"></a>Do [not ping moderators](https://meta.stackexchange.com/a/126990/158100) to expedite your flags or place requests that should be mod-flags in the first place.
-Pinging mods already engaged in general conversation is acceptable, you're just addressing them.
-Pinging mods for anything that could be handled with a flag is not acceptable.
-Ask the room about how to handle non-flag moderation problems. `@`ing a moderator to fix your problem is not fine - that's what flags are for.
-It's not acceptable for you to change the topic of conversation with the mod to being about your problem.
-It is fine to *continue* a discussion topic introduced by the moderator, even if you beginning that discussion would otherwise not be permitted.
+17. <a id="GEfM-no-mod-ping"></a>[Pinging moderators](https://meta.stackexchange.com/a/126990/158100) for anything that could be handled with a flag is not acceptable, nor is changing the topic of conversation with a moderator to be about a flaggable issue.
+It is fine to *continue* a discussion topic introduced by a moderator, even if you beginning that discussion would otherwise not be permitted.

 <a id="GEfM-dont-moderate-users"></a>Don't moderate users: